bogdan8z/dockercoredb/docs/install-aws/add-dev.md

     3.2.
 Add **developer1** user to **ConsoleStoreParamsGrp** and **RunEc2Grp** groups and enable MFA

 4. Add **run-ec2** role and attach **get-store-parameters** policy

+5. enable ssh with EC2 Instance Connect (browser-based SSH connection): search for EC2_INSTANCE_CONNECT and your region in <https://ip-ranges.amazonaws.com/ip-ranges.json>